 Since testosterone is so important to a variety of bodily functions in males, regaining a proper level of testosterone is something that has a large effect on many men.
 However, the benefits of ART are also elusive.
 Not many men are a good candidate for this therapy and there are many that won’t even notice the effects.

-Risks and side effects of ART
+Risks and side effects of androgen replacement therapy

 While there are many potential benefits of ART, there are also risks that come with the treatment, just as there are risks and side effects that come testosterone treatment.
 The risks that come along with ART are mostly inconvenient side effects.
 These can include things such as rash, itching, and irritation where the testosterone is applied to the skin.
 Most of the side effects that might come along with ART are very minor.